HTML to PDF for .NET. Chromium precision or WebKit performance.

 Network idle, CSS selector, JS expression, fixed delay, or manual cobaltNotifyRender().

-One-line setup for Docker, Azure App Service, AWS ECS/Fargate, Lambda, and bare-metal Linux — no manual Chromium flags.
+One-line setup for Docker, Azure App Service, AWS ECS/Fargate, Lambda, and bare-metal Linux — no manual browser flags.

-Deploy as a standalone HTTP service with CobaltPDF.Requests — call it from any stack.
+Deploy as a standalone HTTP service with CobaltPDF.Requests — one request model that works with both engines.

 A fluent API that